2025 Handbook Version

 • Do not operate any equipment unless you have been fully trained in its safe and proper use.

-• Failure to follow safety and health guidelines, or any behavior that endangers employees, patients, staff, visitors, or company property, will result in disciplinary action.
+• Failure to follow safety and health guidelines, or any behavior that endangers employees, patients, staff, visitors, or company property, may result in disciplinary action.

 OSHA Compliance: